lets-cli/lets/docs/docs/config.md

 `key: depends`

-`type: array of string`
+`type: array of string or array or object`

 Specify what commands to run before the actual command.
-May be useful, when have one shared command.
+May be useful, when you have one shared command.
 For example, lets say you have command `build`, which builds docker image.

 Example: